JKang918/Leetcode/2294 Partition Array Such That the Maximum Difference is K [Medium]/README.md

 When an element finally comes along that goes beyond the limit, `(x, k)`, start a new substring.

+The idea that doing something as much as possible at every step calls for greedy algorithm.

 ### Complexity Analysis:

 Time Complexity: *O(nlong(n))*